ndhpro/V-IoT-Sandbox-Plus/README.md

 ## Run sandbox
 python3 run.py <file_or_folder>\
 reports are generated in final_report/\
-Detecting results are displayed on screen
+Detection results are displayed on screen